You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 If you’re serious about making a living or part-time hustle online as a teacher, check out her freelance writing online course.
 It’s free by the way!

 Teachers are really doing their thang on Teachers Pay Teachers (TpT).
-I call them Educational Content Creators. 😉
+I call them Curriculum Content Creators or simply Educational Creatives. 😉

 Years ago, I was skeptical of TpT.

 But after moseying around the site for some time (and becoming a seller), I became beyond impressed and very humbled by all the work and time teachers put into their stores.

 It can be very intimidating for new sellers.

 You’re like, “How in the world can I compete with these phenomenal people?“

 But it’s possible.
 The trip of a thousand miles starts with one step (or mile), right?

 If you’ve got the dedication and drive to consistently create quality content on TpT, you can make very good passive income.
 Imagine making money online while you sleep!
 What a sweet gig indeed.